WolffsRoom/ZombieTsunami-Vita/README.md

 ## Known Issues

 - Some interfaces can freeze the game.
-For example, opening **Starter Pack**—which originally redirects to the Google Play Store—causes the game to become unresponsive.
+For example, opening **Starter Pack**, which originally redirects to the Google Play Store, causes the game to become unresponsive.

 ## Legal Notice